kazu-yamamoto/crypton/README.md

 It may be useful to disable AESNI for building, testing or runtime purposes.
 This is achieved with the *support_aesni* flag.

-As part of configure of cryptonite:
+As part of configure of crypton:

 ```
   cabal configure --flag='-support_aesni'